Sun Devil Athletics

 by Meredith Cunningham

 “We studied the evolution of spring games, and it’s just not really something that happens at the high level of college football anymore,” Athletics Director Graham Rossini said on Sun Devil Extra.
-“But it is important that we get the fans back around the team, get a chance to interact with these new players and create that excitement for the start of college football.”

 In 2026, Fan Fest extended far beyond football.
-With skills challenges, autograph stations, cheer clinics and the Kids Tillman Runout, the event transformed a typical fan experience into something far more personal.
+With skills challenges, autograph stations, cheer clinics and the Kids Tillman Runout, the event transformed a typical fan experience into something far more personal and for all 26 Division I programs.

 Sun Devil Fan Fest through a parent’s eyes